eddie-energy/architecture/arc42/01-introduction-and-goals/index.md

 -   underlying
 -   essential fu business goals,
--   essential features,nctional requirements,
+-   essential features,functional requirements,
 -   quality goals for the architecture and
 -   relevant stakeholders and their expectations -->

-EDDIE (European Distributed Data Infrastructure for Energy) is a research project aiming to build a framework for aggregating energy-related data, e.g., from houses whose owners have provided the appropriate permission.
+EDDIE (European Distributed Data Infrastructure for Energy) is a research project which aims at building a framework for aggregating energy-related data, e.g., from houses whose owners have provided the appropriate permission.

 ## Background